UnitTestBot/usvm/usvm-python/README.md

 1. Clone `CPython` as repository submodule ([refer to the section about submodules](#working-with-git-submodule)).

-2. If you are using Unix, you also need to install optional dependencies  ([refer to the section about CPython build](#cpython-build)).
+2. Install dependencies ([refer to the section about CPython build](#cpython-build)).
+This step is mandatory for all operating systems.

 After these steps, add gradle property `cpythonActivated=true`.
 This can be done in `GRADLE_USER_HOME` directory ([about](https://docs.gradle.org/current/userguide/directory_layout.html#dir:gradle_user_home))